piiano/vault-typescript/sdk/testcontainers-vault/README.md

 # @piiano/testcontainers-vault

-Testcontainers-vault helps you run a Piiano Vault container for testing purposes directly from your Typescript tests.
+Testcontainers-vault helps you run a Piiano Vault container for testing purposes directly from your TypeScript tests.

 ## Requirements